gloomic/phaser-flappy-bird/README.md

 - Version 1, a basic version with only about 100 lines of JavaScript code.
 - Version 2, adds more pipes.
+- Version 3, adds animation and audio.

-The topics involved in the game cover: scenes, sprites, collisions.
+The topics involved in the game cover: scenes, sprites, collisions, animations and audio.

 The assets used in this project came from the project [Flappy-Bird-Phaser3](https://github.com/geongeorge/Flappy-Bird-Phaser3.git) created by [Geon George](https://github.com/geongeorge).